 References and Resources

-We hope you find these references and resources from Explaining Research useful and share them with your colleagues.
-We appreciate any corrections or suggestions for additional resources, which you can send via the contact form.
+We hope you find these references and resources from Explaining Research, Second Edition useful and share them with your colleagues.

-To access the references and resources for each chapter, click on the links below.
+To access the online references and resources for each chapter, click on the links below.

 Introduction: Explaining your research is a professional necessity